Get two new free healthy recipes each week. Sign Up

 Recipe tips and tricks

 Homemade ice cream or froyo is best served the day it’s made.
-But it still tastes delicious for up to a month in the freezer, stored in an airtight plastic container.
+However, it still tastes delicious for up to a month in the freezer, stored in an airtight plastic container.

-If you freeze for more than a day, you’ll probably end up with a frozen block.
-So just be sure to thaw the frozen yogurt for 15-20 minutes prior to serving.
+If you freeze for more than a day, you will probably end up with a frozen block.
+So just be sure to thaw the frozen yogurt for fifteen to twenty minutes prior to serving.

-If you have a basic Cuisinart ice cream maker like I do, make sure its bowl has been frozen for at least 24 hours prior to using and is solid like a frozen brick.
+If you own a basic Cuisinart ice cream maker like I do, make sure its bowl has been frozen for at least twenty four hours prior to using and is solid like a frozen brick.

 You may end up with slushy ice cream if the bowl of the machine is even the slightest bit unfrozen.